Sol Preto, 2018

 Instalação: vidro, pó de carvão, espuma acústica, pó de toner, gesso, ferro, alumínio, MDF, esteira de palha, litogravura, tinta offset, terra, cola PVA, giz, lâmpada LED tubular, papel fotográfico, embalagem de alumínio, carpete, video HD, estéreo, cor, 23 min, publicação, programação de sistema de iluminação, refletores, gelatina amber; dimensões variáveis.

-Instalation: glass, charcoal powder, acustic foam, toner powder, plaster, iron, aluminum, MDF, straw mat, litograph, offset ink, soil, PVA glue, chalk, tubular LED lamps, photographic paper, aluminum foil, carpet, video HD, stereo, color, 23 min, publication, light system programming, amber gelatin; variable dimensions.
+Installation: glass, charcoal powder, acoustic foam, toner powder, plaster, iron, aluminum, MDF, straw mat, lithograph, offset ink, soil, PVA glue, chalk, tubular LED lamps, photographic paper, aluminum foil, carpet, video HD, stereo, color, 23 min, publication, light system programming, amber gelatin; variable dimensions.

 _________________________________________________________________________________

-[PT] Em 1919, uma expedição científica britânica chega a cidade de Sobral, no Ceará, para a documentação de um eclipse solar.
+[PT] Em 1919, uma expedição científica britânica chega em Sobral, no Ceará, para a documentação de um eclipse solar.
 Durante um mês, os astrônomos se instalaram na cidade a fim de realizarem o experimento fotográfico que ficou conhecido pela comprovação da Teoria da Relatividade Geral de Einstein.
-Sol Preto parte desse acontecimento científico, visto sob a ótica dos habitantes de Sobral.
+A instalação retoma esse evento, tendo a perspectiva dos habitantes de Sobral como ponto de partida.

 Em meio à religiosidade e superstições locais, espalhou-se a suspeita de que o eclipse anunciaria o fim do mundo, pestes e inundações.
-O choque entre o avanço do conhecimento científico e as dificuldades socio-econômicas locais é investigado no video gravado em Sobral, explorando as coleções do Museu do Eclipse e do Museu Dom José.
-Através da linguagem documental, a história é narrada por dois repentistas que improvisam versos a respeito da expedição e do fenômeno, relativizando relações de poder e urgências sociais.
-A tradição oral é usada então como artifício narrativo mítico, onde fatos, rumores e invenções se fundem na reconstituição da história.
+O choque entre o avanço do conhecimento científico e as dificuldades socioeconômicas locais é investigado no video gravado em Sobral, explorando as coleções do Museu do Eclipse e do Museu Dom José.
+Através da linguagem documental, a história é narrada por dois repentistas que improvisam versos a respeito do eclipse, relativizando relações de poder e urgências sociais.
+A tradição oral é usada como um artifício alegórico, no qual fatos históricos, científicos, religiosos e artísticos se fundem na reconstituição da história.

 Esculturas, objetos, impressões e iluminação formam uma única instalação que compõe a abordagem museológica – com suas contradições e finalidades – do que seria um museu do eclipse, investigando antes de tudo o que significa destinar um aparato institucional a um fenômeno natural.
 Reproduções de duas pedras sagradas incas representando o sol e a lua, que foram achadas em uma fazenda no interior do Ceará em 1926, estão lado a lado de monocromias, reproduções de imagens documentais, manipulações da luz artificial e natural, materiais encontrados e transcrições de notícias da época formando um só vocabulário que é arranjado a partir de relações específicas com a arquitetura do espaço expositivo.